|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 b ) At the horizon, part of the thermal radiation is absorbed by a black hole -> cooling of the box.

-c ) The cooled and unloaded box is pulled back from the battery using energy, the remaining energy coming from the thermal radiation absorbed by the hole.
+c ) The cooled and unloaded box is pulled back using energy from the battery, the remaining energy coming from the thermal radiation absorbed by the hole.

-In order to be able to pull the box back again, we can lower it as deep as possible, so that its bottom just touches the horizon.
-Thus, its center of gravity can reach a maximum distance of L ( half the height of the box) from the horizon of the black hole.
+In order to be able to pull the cabinet back again, we can lower it as deep as possible, so that its bottom just touches the horizon.
+Thus, its center of gravity can reach a maximum distance of L (half the height of the box) from the horizon of the black hole.
 The total work that is released and stored in the battery when lowering the box from infinity to a distance L from the horizon is equal to the binding energy

 where m is the mass of the box and k is the surface gravity on the horizon of the black hole.
-Now we open the bottom of the box, so that part of the thermal radiation of mass d m escapes and is absorbed by the black hole.
-Close the bottom again and slowly pull the lightweight and cooled box (weighing m- d m) back by replacing the dynamo with a motor powered by battery energy, previously accumulated when the box was started.
-It will take work to pull the lightweight box back to infinity
+Now we open the bottom of the cabinet, so that part of the thermal radiation of mass dm escapes and is absorbed by the black hole.
+Close the bottom again and slowly pull the lightweight and cooled box (weighing m- dm) back by replacing the dynamo with a motor powered by battery energy, previously accumulated when lowering the cabinet.
+To pull the lightweight box back to infinity, it will take work

 This efficiency is